-MOPAC is forecasting general reserves of £46.6 million as at 31 March 2023; this level of reserves is forecast to be maintained at the same level across the budget period to March 2026.
-In the context of overall forecast reserve levels of £458.9m as at 31 March 2023 that are available to manage some of the financial risks within the budget, the general reserve is considered to be adequate.
-It is however recognised that the current economic climate is placing increasing pressures on the budget and the overall level on general reserves will need to be monitored throughout the current MTFP period.
+MOPAC is forecasting general reserves of £46.6 million as at 31 March 2024.
+This level of reserves is forecast to be maintained at the same level across the budget period to March 2027.
+However the draft reserves strategy sets out a requirement for the general reserves to be increased over the lifetime of the MTFP to 2% - 3% and will form part of the budget development for future years.
+This recognises that the current economic climate is placing increasing pressures on the budget and the overall level on general reserves will need to be monitored throughout the current MTFP period.